|Allan 'Rocky' Lane|

 SILVER CITY KID pits Lane against a gang led by veteran badman Harry Woods in a battle over mining properties, and an attempt by the baddies to frame Peggy Stewart for a murder.
 Glenn Strange is the action heavy.
 In STAGECOACH TO MONTEREY, Lane and Vernon are treasury agents on the trail of counterfeiters, one of whom is Roy Barcroft in the first of the many Lane-Barcroft encounters to follow.
 Tom London plays a printer (and Peggy Stewart's father) forced into doing the dirty work until Lane gets him to join the side of virtue.

 SHERIFF OF SUNDOWN teams Lane with Max Terhune and Duncan Renaldo battling a crooked banker and land baron (Barcroft).
 Tom London is a sheriff this time, and father of Linda Stirling, and eventually killed in the line of duty.
 Despite direction by Lesley Selander, the fight scenes appeared somewhat stiff for Republic.
 The movie did mark the re-teaming of the three TIGER WOMAN serial stars, Lane, Stirling and Renaldo.
 Stirling again is the leading lady and Barcroft the baddie in THE TOPEKA TERROR, in which Lane is a government investigator.
-This movie is notable for the voluble Earle Hodgins coming as close as he ever will to playing a comic sidekick.
+And Earle Hodgins adds some comic relief as a fast talking lawyer who spews out legal double talk.

 (Courtesy of Les Adams)